Guides

 ✅ Pros

-• Stunning Onyx coating looks and feels premium
+• Onyx coating looks and feels premium

-• 90% tungsten at a competitive price
+• 90% tungsten at a fair price

-• Available in both steel tip and soft tip versions
+• Available in both steel tip and soft tip

 • 5 weight options for steel tip